GoogleChrome/web.dev/content/path/fast/serve-modern-code-to-modern-browsers/index.md

 It converts older code into newer syntax.
 </div>

-To use Babel to only transpile what is required by needed for your users, you will need to:
+To use Babel to only transpile what is needed for your users, you will need to:

 1. Identify which browsers you want to target.